ubclaunchpad/LP-website/CONTRIBUTING.md

    * (optional) run `npm run serve` to test out the updated website locally!
 4. Push your local branch to the remote repository using `git push origin HEAD`
 5. Make a pull request on GitHub's web interface (and make sure to fill out the provided template!)
-6. [Netlify](https://www.netlify.com/) will then deploy a preview of your change - see [Deployment](#deployment)
-7. Be sure to check the GitHub Actions checks output under the spellcheck script for spelling errors.
-(Note: The spell checker dictionary isn't quite robust.
-It may sometimes mark correct spellings as errors.
-You can add misidentified spellings to the dictionary via the .spelling file.)

 More details on using `git` is available in our [Git Workflow guide](./resources/git-workflow.md).